sailesh-b/screenshot-taker/README.md

 # screenshot-taker
-This program is used to make screenshots in simple ways. this includes a simple gui for this program
+This program is used to make screenshots in simple ways.
+This includes a simple gui for this program